folio-org/curriculum/06_vm_stable.md

 # Follow the log files

-Open a couple of shell terminal windows to follow the Okapi and Stripes log files.
+Open a couple more shell terminal windows to follow the Okapi and Stripes log files.

-Following these log files is [explained](https://github.com/folio-org/folio-ansible/blob/master/doc/index.md#viewing-the-okapi-log), as well as how to follow each backend module logs.
+Following these log files is [explained](https://github.com/folio-org/folio-ansible/blob/master/doc/index.md#viewing-the-okapi-log), as well as how to follow the log of each backend module.

 ```shell
 $ cd folio-stable